Saucunk: Visit by Christian Frederick Post, 1758

+Post then met with White Eyes and Gelelemend, the two principal war captains of the Turtle tribe at Saukunk, who had once been very hostile to Post's peace negotiations, but who now "received me very kindly" and "apologized for their former rude behaviour."
+The two warriors then escorted Post back to Kuskusky for a Grand Council meeting.

 Visit by George Croghan, 1758

 The French burned and abandoned Fort Duquesne on 26 November and British forces led by John Forbes occupied it the next day.
-On 27 November, George Croghan and Andrew Montour crossed the Allegheny River and reached Saucunk On the 29th, where they were joined by Christian Frederick Post and Lieutenant John Hays.
+On 27 November, George Croghan and Andrew Montour crossed the Allegheny River and reached Saucunk on the 29th, where they were joined by Christian Frederick Post and Lieutenant John Hays.
 Croghan's journal states that, "at Beaver Creek [Saucunk] there is thirty-eight houses, all built by the French for the Indians, some with stone chimneys.
 When all their men is at home they can Send out One Hundred Warriors."

 Meeting with Mercer, 1759

 On 7 February 1759, Colonel Hugh Mercer received a report from a Mohican scout that he had observed "at the Salt Spring above Kaskaskias Kuskusky a large number of [French] troops."
 Mercer then held an important council with the Delawares at Fort Pitt.

 At that time, Tamaqua (also known as King Beaver) was living at Saucunk.
 At this council on February 24, he announced that the Delawares wanted to move in order to avoid any fighting between the French and the British, stating, "The Six Nations and you desire that I would sit down and smoke my pipe at Kuskusky.
 I tell you this that you may think no ill of my removing from Saucunk to Kuskusky, for it is at the great desire of my brothers, the English, and my uncles, the Six Nations, and there I shall always hear your words."

 Mercer reportedly replied, "Your Brothers, the English, desire to see you live in Peace and Happiness, either at Saucunk, Kuskusky, or wherever you think proper, and by no means intend to Limit you to one Place or another."
 In the spring of 1759, the Delawares moved from Saucunk and Kuskuskee to communities on the Muskingum River and the Scioto River in Ohio.